MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: THEORY

-While terrain encoder is a common deep convolutional network based on MonoLayout architecture~\cite{mani2020monolayout}, this section mainly focuses on possible architectures of the $\nabla$physics module.
-In general, the higher the complexity of the model, the more complicated physical interactions can be modeled, but the higher the risk of overfitting.
-Too complex models require detailed inputs such as the complete topological structure and elasticity properties of the vegetation in front of the robot, which cannot be reconstructed from a single camera image.
-To find a good trade-off between the complexity and the overfitting predispositions, we introduce a~set of physics models with increasing complexity.
+~ The higher the complexity of the physical model, the more complicated physical interactions can be modeled, and the lower inductive bias is consequently introduced.
+However, too complex models require detailed input parameters, such as the complete topological structure of the vegetation in front of the robot, which cannot be reconstructed from a single camera image.
+Learning to predict unobservable properties is prone to overfitting.
+To find a good trade-off between the inductive bias and the overfitting, we introduce a collection of physics models with increasing complexity.